kylin5207/Cython/README.md

 # Cython
-To be better python compiler.
+Combined with Cython, to be a better python compiler.